Daniel-Nikpayuk/FNFTA/README.md

 for any given academic/technical field that is now mature, at one point it was in its infancy and at the time those specialists considered experts didn't know what they were doing---they couldn't have.
 We can very much make it up as we go instead of relying on the patriarchy of apprenticeship.
-It might take a bit longer, but if Canadian settlers won't compromise, we might have to take this path anyway as the alternative is no different than death.
+It might take a bit longer, but if Canadian settlers won't compromise, we might have to take this path anyway as the alternative is no different than cultural death.

 With that said, to push this point further: There is no such thing as objectivity; everything is subjective.
 In math this can be restated as: There is no such thing as truth, only consistency.
 With the exceptions of the limitations stated below, I did due diligence in keeping things as accurate and consistent as possible within all phases of this project.
 I have presented this data on GitHub in an open source way as part of this design.
-In the industry of computing, you have the best and brightest minds creating software---experts you might say---and even they end up with software with unforseen bugs.
+In the industry of computing, you have the best and brightest minds creating software---experts you might say---and even they end up with software with unforeseen bugs.
 It's patronizing to assume only *experts* can and should make these reports.
 Having an open project like this means we can all contribute, and develop results and constructs together, rather than have some "expert" telling us what to believe and how to interact with the world.

-Extending this way of thinking, another part of the reason for this project is we need indigenous content made by indigenous peoples for indigenous peoples.
-If you look at the statistics, *education* is an issue for indigenous peoples in Canada.
+Extending this way of thinking, another part of the reason for this project is we *need* indigenous content made *by* indigenous peoples *for* indigenous peoples.
+If you look at census statistics, **education** is an issue for indigenous peoples in Canada.
 There are many historical and political reasons for that, but one thing I do know from my own experiences going through school is I would have been much more motivated to do a homework assignment for example if I was working on indigenous data.
 Currently there are far more women graduating with degrees, and due to complex social factors (sexism...), there are far more